adambard/learnxinyminutes-docs/brainfuck.html.markdown

 Brainfuck (not capitalized except at the start of a sentence) is an extremely minimal Turing-complete programming language with just 8 commands.

+You can try brainfuck on your browser with <a href="http://fatiherikli.github.io/brainfuck-visualizer/">brainfuck-visualizer</a>.

 ```
 Any character not "><+-.,[]" (excluding quotation marks) is ignored.